oamg/leapp/docs/source/messaging.md

 ## Using messaging to send data between actors

 The Leapp framework uses messages to send data to other actors that are executed afterward.
-Messages are defined through the models we have declared [earlier](first-actor.html#creating-a-model).
+Messages are defined through the models declared [earlier](first-actor.html#creating-a-model).
 Actors can consume these messages and produce data based on their input.

-As an example, the actors will consume Hostname messages, resolve the IPs for those hostnames, and create a ResolvedHostname model to send a new type of message.
+As an example, the actors consume Hostname messages, resolve IPs for those hostnames, and create the ResolvedHostname model to send a new type of message.

-### Creating a new ResolvedHostname model
+### Creating the ResolvedHostname model

-Create the new ResolvedHostname model by using the snactor tool.
+Create the ResolvedHostname model by using the snactor tool.

 ```shell
 $ snactor new-model ResolvedHostname